On this page I will show some of my research into tiling patterns.

 It is well known that any triangle can tile the plane, as can any quadrangle, convex or not.

 The situation with pentagons is much more complicated.
 A regular pentagon does not tile the plane, but various non-regular convex pentagons do.
 In 1975 Martin Gardner wrote an article in Scientific American, reporting the results of Richard B. Kershner about which types of convex pentagons can tile the plane [MG].
 Richard had attempted to enumerate them, and thought that his list of 8 types was complete until in a reaction to Gardner's article Richard E. James III wrote in with another tilable convex pentagon (now known as type 10).
 Soon after, Marjorie Rice [MR] found four others (types 9, 11-13), bringing the total to 13.
 One further type was found by Rolf Stein in 1985 (type 14), and lastly, a 15th type was found in 2015 by Casey Mann, Jennifer McLoud-Mann and David Von Derau.
 In May 2017, Michaël Rao announced a proof that the list of 15 types is complete.
-The proof is plausible, but as it relies on a computer to eliminate all cases it will take a while until it is verified and accepted.
+The proof relies on a computer program to eliminate all cases, but it has now been verified by Thomas Hales so it is likely to be correct.

 This uncertainty around pentagons inspired me to do my own research into tilings.
 In 2010 I wrote a program that generates all possible tilings that use k copies of a single polygon tile as its fundamental unit.
 With this program I tried to find new types of tilable convex pentagons, but that quest was not successful.
 It has nevertheless generated many fascinating tilings, some that I think have not been seen before, most of which I have incorporated into the applet.

 Isohedral tilings with convex polygons are well-studied and can be found in [G+S] and [TM].
 There are: